lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

    - OpenOnDemand is a web platform that provides an easy access to the cluster’s HPC resourcess and services.
    - Designed and developed by Ohio Supercomputer Center.
 - Why OOD?
-  - new users: intutive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
+  - **New users:** intutive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
-  - advanced users: alternate and conviniet way to traditional command line access
+  - **Advanced users:** alternate and convenient way to traditional command line access
-  - System admins: Support users from diverse backgrounds